-The wrap-around cloth grille of the Beam -- commonly associated with the company's ultra-budget competition -- comes as a surprise on a Sonos product.
+The wrap-around cloth grille of the Beam -- a material commonly associated with the company's ultrabudget competition -- comes as a surprise on a Sonos product.
 Yet, the speaker retains a Sonos look with its plastic top and the touch control panel that debuted on the One.

 The pill-shaped Beam is smaller than most other sound bars at just 25.6 inches wide by 2.7 inches high and 3.9 inches deep (68.5 by 651 by 100 mm).
-You can get it in black or white.
-Unfortunately, the Beam doesn't include a wall bracket in the box, but the company will sell you one for an extra $59.
+You can get it in a choice of either black or white.
+Unfortunately, the speaker doesn't include a wall bracket in the box, but the company will sell you a Beam mount for an extra $59.

 While most manufacturers include a remote with their sound bars, this is not the case with Sonos.
 Instead, the Beam comes with a number of alternative ways to control it, starting with the Sonos app for phones and tablets.
 The comprehensive setup routine lets you use your TV remote as well as the app, and your voice with the integrated microphones.

 The Sonos app has undergone many different changes over the years, but the latest version places the emphasis on music search and the devices in your house rather than a laundry list of the different music services.
-Given that Sonos has been moving toward third-party control -- such as via AirPlay -- this is a welcome move.
-I preferred being able to play music on a Sonos speaker using the native app, such as Spotify itself, rather than using the Sonos app .
+Given that Sonos has been moving toward third-party control -- such as via Spotify Connect or AirPlay -- this is a welcomemove.
+For example, I preferred being able to play music to the Sonos speaker using Spotify itself, rather than using the Sonos app .

 Sonos touts the 3.0-channel Beam as its "most advanced sound bar."
 Its speakers are designed to bounce (or "beam") sound off your walls, and include a center channel with two woofers, two more woofers for left and right channels and a single tweeter.
 At the front of the unit are two passive bass radiators with another one at the rear.

 The system comes without a wireless subwoofer, though you can add the $700 Sonos Sub if you like.
-Sonos sells the two together for $1,000 ($100 off the price of both separately), or a "three-room set" that includes a Beam and two Sonos Ones for $650 ($50 off).
-Two Ones can also be wirelessly paired with the Beam for rear-channel surround effects.
-A full "5.1" system (Beam, Sub and two Ones) would cost $1,350.
+Sonos does sell the two together for $1,000 ($100 off the price of both separately), or a "three-room set" that includes a Beam and two Sonos Ones for $650 ($50 off).
+Two Ones can also be wirelessly paired with the Beam for rear-channel surround effects while a full "5.1" system (Beam, Sub and two Ones) would cost $1,350.

-The Beam combines both HDMI and integrated voice assistance for the first time in any sound bar.
-The HDMI connection includes the CEC control system, which allows some clever gymnastics with compatible TVs -- it lets the Beam turn the TV off and on, using just your voice.
+The Beam combines integrated voice assistance with HDMI CEC control system, which lets the Beam turn compatible TVs off using just your voice.
 It lets you use the TV as an HDMI switch, too.
-You can plug all your gadgets into your flatscreen and feed the sound bar Dolby Digital 5.1 (though not DTS) sound from your TV's -capable HDMI port.
+You can plug all your gadgets into your flatscreen and feed the sound bar Dolby Digital 5.1 (though not DTS) sound from your TV's audio return channel (ARC)-capable HDMI port.